 Philly Cheesesteaks are the best sandwiches on Earth.
-I know it's a bold claim, but they're the perfect mix of all of the best ingredients.
+We know it's a bold claim, but they're the perfect mix of all of the best ingredients.
 Steak, cheese, onions...it's melty, it's savory, it's delicious.

-I can't think of a better omelet since it includes all of the amazing ingredients that go into a Philly cheesesteak sandwich plus incredible edible eggs.
-I dare say it's even better than the classic bacon and cheddar omelet.
+We can't think of a better omelet since it includes all of the amazing ingredients that go into a Philly cheesesteak sandwich plus incredible edible eggs.
+We dare say it's even better than the classic bacon and cheddar omelet.

 You can use any cheese you like in this omelet.
-I used a fresh mozzarella this time around, but american tends to give it a nice cheesy creaminess.
-I know, you can't even count it as real cheese but it has a special bond with shaved steak, and who am I to break that up?
+We used a fresh mozzarella this time around, but American tends to give it a nice cheesy creaminess.
+We know, you can't even count it as real cheese but it has a special bond with shaved steak, and who are we to break that up?

 - Add salt and pepper to the shaved steak.
 Cook in a saute pan on high heat until browned, flip and finish cooking on the other side of the steak.

 - Remove the steak from the pan and add the sliced onions.
 Lower the heat and cook until soft and browned, about 5 minutes.
 Add the onions to the steak and add a dash of Worcestershire sauce.

 - Dice one tablespoon of butter.
 Whisk together the eggs until the yolks and whites are just combined.
 Gently stir in the tiny cubes of butter and the salt and pepper.